Arisaig: 17th - 18th centuries

 On 15 June 1700, Bishop Thomas Nicholson of the illegal and underground Catholic Church in Scotland arrived at Keppoch in Arisaig and was personally received and with great courtesy by the Chief of Clan MacDonald of Clanranald, who placed a boat with experienced sailors at the bishop's disposal for his visits to the Hebrides.

 In his Report of the Visitation, Bishop Nicholson later commented about the region, "Kilmarui, i.e. the Cell or Church of St. Maelrubber, is close to Keppoch in Arisaig.
 In this chapel there are several tombs of hard bluish stone, on which there are some ancient figures very well carved, but without inscription for the most part.
 One would not have thought that the people of these countries had as much skill in sculpture as these tombs show them to have had.
 There are some on which a priest, wearing the ancient form of chasuble, is engraved; others have only figures of arms, such as large swords, or else figures of birds and other animals.
 There are similar tombs on Eilean Finnan (where the Lairds of Moidart are buried), in Eigg, in Uist, Barra, and in several other islands off the North of Scotland."

 On 20 September 1746 Bonnie Prince Charlie left Scotland for France from a place near the village after the collapse of the Jacobite rising of 1745.
 The site of his departure is marked by the Prince's Cairn at Loch nan Uamh, to the east of Arisaig.

 Alasdair Mac Mhaighstir Alasdair rests in an unknown plot in the cemetery beside the ruins of St. Maelrubha's Roman Catholic Church at Arisaig.

 The Gaelic tutor to Prince Charles Edward Stuart, Alasdair Mac Mhaighstir Alasdair, died at Arisaig in 1770.
 A gale then raging along the coast prevented his body from being taken for burial beside his parents at Eilean Finnan in Loch Shiel, the Bard was instead buried beside the ruins of Kil-Mael-Rubha Church in Airsaig.
 Although the exact location of the Alasdair's grave is no longer known, a wall plaque was erected in 1927 in St. Maelrubha's Roman Catholic cemetery in Arisaig "by a few Jacobite admirers in New Zealand and some fellow clansmen at home, in recognition of his greatness as a Gaelic poet".

 During the Highland Clearances, many of the local population emigrated to Canada, where in 1785 they founded the town of Arisaig, in Antigonish County, Nova Scotia.
-According to Dom Odo Blundell of Fort Augustus Abbey, much of the remaining population of Arisaig continued to be overwhelmingly Gaelic-speaking and belonged to the once strictly illegal Catholic Church in Scotland.
+According to Dom Odo Blundell of Fort Augustus Abbey, the remaining population of Arisaig continued to be overwhelmingly Gaelic-speaking and belonged to the Catholic Church.